siderolabs/talos/docs/talosctl/talosctl_logs.md

 <!-- markdownlint-disable -->
 ## talosctl logs

-Retrieve logs for a process or container
+Retrieve logs for a service

 ### Synopsis

-Retrieve logs for a process or container
+Retrieve logs for a service

 ```
-talosctl logs <id> [flags]
+talosctl logs <service name> [flags]
 ```

 ### Options